kevintpeng/Learn-Something-Every-Day/Data-Science/Spark.md

 Datasets are a distributed collection of data.
 It is an abstraction on top of the RDD API, reaping the benefits of powerful lambda transformations, strong typing and SQL's optimized execution
 - A DataFrame is a Dataset organized by named columns (conceptually similar to tables in RDBMS)

-### Pivot Tables
-Pivot Tables are an important concept for converting row-oriented tables into column-oriented
-- important for data tools optimized for column-oriented paridigms
-- `df.groupBy("A", "B").pivot("C").sum("D")`
-  - to get good performance from the pivot function, pass it a sequence of the column headers that we pivot on
-  - `df.groupBy("A", "B").pivot("C", Seq("small", "large")).sum("D")`